FAQ

 Websites present information.
 They show content, explain services, and provide contact details.
 Web apps do work.
 They manage data, automate processes, and handle interactive workflows.
 If your users are mostly reading and browsing, you need a website.
 If they’re inputting data, processing information, and working through multi-step tasks, you need a web app.

-Server costs vary based on traffic, data volume, and complexity.
-Expect €20-€100+ per month for hosting a web app.
+Hosting costs vary based on traffic, data volume, and complexity.
+Expect €20-€100+ per month for hosting an app.
 Simple apps with light traffic cost less.
 Complex apps with high traffic, large databases, and heavy processing cost more.
 We’ll give you a realistic estimate during discovery based on your expected usage.

 Yes.
-Web apps require ongoing maintenance: server upgrades, platform updates, security patches, monitoring, and critical issue fixes.
+Apps require ongoing maintenance: upgrades, platform updates, security patches, monitoring, and critical issue fixes.
 Without maintenance, your app becomes outdated, insecure, and eventually breaks.
 The €50-€100/month package (varies by app size and complexity) keeps your app running smoothly and securely.
 It’s not optional.
 It’s how we prevent problems before they happen.

 Yes.
-Most of our mobile + web projects involve both interfaces working together (usually the web app is the admin panel and the mobile app is the customer-facing interface).
-Building both simultaneously increases the price, but the infrastructure (database, APIs, backend) is shared.
+Most of our cross-platform projects involve both interfaces working together (usually the app is the admin panel and the mobile app is the customer-facing interface).
+The development cost increases when developing both simultaneously, but the infrastructure (database, APIs, backend) is shared.
 Adding a mobile app later is easier and cheaper if the web app already exists.

 Your app stays as-is after launch.
 No updates, no monitoring, no backups, no incident response.
 Over time, security vulnerabilities emerge, performance degrades, and compatibility issues appear.
 When something breaks, you’ll wait 48 hours for a response and 5+ days for a fix (depending on our workload).
 You’ll also pay significantly more to fix issues than you would have spent on ongoing maintenance.
 Skipping maintenance is risky and expensive in the long run.

-We handle server setup and registration (mostly Digital Ocean hosting).
-You pay for the server itself, we configure and manage it.
-You’ll own the hosting account, but we’ll take care of the technical setup, deployment, and ongoing server management through the maintenance package.
+We handle cloud server setup and registration (mostly Digital Ocean hosting).
+You pay for the hosting itself, we configure and manage it.
+You’ll own the hosting account, but we’ll take care of the technical setup, deployment, and ongoing management through the maintenance package.

 Here’s everything you need to know before working with us.

-Development takes 1 month to 1 year depending on complexity.
+App development takes 1 month to 1 year depending on complexity.
 Simple apps with basic functionality: 1-3 months.
-Complex apps with user authentication, payment processing, real-time data, and third-party integrations: 6-12 months.
-We’ll give you a realistic timeline after discovery.
+Complex applications with user authentication, payment processing, real-time data, and third-party integrations: 6-12 months.
+Our developers will give you a realistic timeline after discovery.

 Yes.
 If you have the resources and knowledge to handle registration and submission yourself, you can.
 If not, we’ll handle the entire process for both Apple App Store and Google Play Store, including future updates.
 App store reviews can take days to weeks, and rejections happen.
 We’ll guide you through it.